lpaulette/CSE150A-group_project/README_M3.md

  - __*Actuators:*__ The agent raises an alert when an intrusion is detected.
 It also classifies the attack type to help security teams respond appropriately. <br/>
  - __*Sensors:*__ The agent observes network traffic features from the dataset, including packet size, connection duration, service request patterns, TCP errors, login failures, and host compromise indicators.<br/>

+The dataset has 42 features, where 41 of them are network features, from protocol type (i.e. TCP), to dst_host_srv_rerror_rate.
+The 42nd feature is "label", which indicates whether the network sample is normal or an attack, with exactly which attack type.

+There are 23 unique attack types that fall into four main categories: DoS, R2L, U2R, and probing.

  ## Attack Types
  In order to build our Bayesian Network structure, first we need to understand how different attack types work. <br/>
  - __*Probe attacks*__ are aimed at gathering information about the target network from a source that is often external to the network.